openshift/enhancements/enhancements/ingress/global-admission-hsts.md

 #### Testing
 Accompanying unit and e2e test changes will be added to exercise the `RequiredHSTSPolicies` type.
 The admission plugin guarantees the following:
-* Routes with HSTS without a TLS termination policy of edge or re-encrypt will be rejected
+* Routes with HSTS without a TLS termination policy of edge or re-encrypt will be accepted without checking the annotation
 * Routes with hosts that match the `domainPatterns` of the HSTS will be validated if no `namespaceSelector` is in effect
 * Routes with hosts that match the `domainPatterns` and `namespaceSelector` of the HSTS will be validated
-* Routes that only match the `namespaceSelector` will be rejected
+* Routes that only match the `namespaceSelector` and not the `domainPatterns` will not be validated, any annotation is ok
 * Routes that are validated will validate that the `maxAge` exists and falls within the range of the HSTS `maxAgePolicy`
 * Routes that are validated will validate that the `preloadPolicy` and `includeSubDomainPolicy` match the HSTS Policy if they exist
+* Routes that are validated will be rejected if they do not comply with the HSTS Policy that matches their `domainPatterns`/`namespaceSelector`

 #### Audit HSTS configurations on any cluster
 This proposal offers the cluster administrator a way to review the HSTS configurations guaranteed by the admission plugin.